 Why AI Makes Experienced Developers Slower

-Experienced developers spend significant mental energy evaluating AI suggestions, context-switching between their approach and the AI's, and verifying code they didn't write—often taking longer than coding from scratch.
+Experienced developers spend significant mental energy evaluating AI suggestions, context-switching between their approach and the AI's, and verifying code they didn't write.
+This often takes longer than coding from scratch.

 AI tools frequently miss crucial project context, architectural patterns, and business logic nuances, forcing developers to spend extra time correcting and refining generated code.